 Pre prep prep

-#1 Make sure that your internet connection is stable, your camera and microphone are on.
+#1 Make sure that your internet connection is stable, and your camera and microphone are on.

-This is something that we usually even not discuss with the candidates, assuming that this is understandable, but usually the practice has shown that is not always the case.
+This is something that we usually do even not discuss with the candidates, assuming that this is understandable, but usually, the practice has shown that is not always the case.

 Give yourself enough time and be punctual – this is a good sign.
 If you could be heard clearly during an interview it may be one of the easiest ways to impress your client.